PetrLaskevic/MSoC/readme.md

 4. Press `F5`, this should run the program, and stop it at any breakpoints you choose

 If you don't use VSCode, just run `tsc` in `codeScanner` before debugging it like you do any other Javascript (this is what the VSCode setup does anyway, just with a fancy one button click).

-# To run the SvelteKit frontend with the graph text generator:
-1. `npm install`
-2. `npm run dev`

 # Folder structure:
 I wanted the two projects to remain independent, since the codeScanner does not need the frontend and in the future it could be used in i.e. GitHub Actions adding mermaid digrams to documentation.